kiwipower/TPIC6C596/README.md

 We have simply converted the example code into Squirrel, note that you will have to use a level shifter from 3.3V to 5V for this driver.

 We have used this Driver to create a fun Display Board in our office.
 We hope you will find this code useful.

+This class has one main function and a test function.

+## displayNumber(*number,numberOfDrivers*)

+displayNumber will send a number to the Digit Drivers dependant on the numberOfDrivers you have added into the train.

+# License

+The PN532 library is licensed under the [MIT License](./LICENSE).